rillonline/notes/_posts/2021-08-16-using-eww-on-emacs.md

 ---
 layout: post
-date: August 16, 2021
-tag: project
+tag: project emacs
-title: "Using EWW on Emacs" #
+title: "Using EWW on Emacs"
 ---

 Since `eww` stands for [Emacs Web Wowser][eww] (No, I'm not kidding!)